shroomcrumpet/sql-n64-lab/readme.md

 10. Remove all games not made by 'Hudson Soft'.

-11. Show the average release year for games that were made by Rare or have the title `Tony Hawk''s Pro Skater` in order of their title
+11. Show the average release year for games that were made by Rare or have the title `Tony Hawk''s Pro Skater`

 12. Show the id and title and genre of all games that were either: